Dear Mr. Toburen,

 5. Take better care of my health (and my teeth) because somehow I never thought I would get old or at least middle aged in this system!

-6. Not put up with marginal flake zipper-head employees (in the immortal words of Mack Clark) because I was scared they would quit on me!
+6. Not put up with marginal, flake employees (in the immortal words of Mack Clark) because I was scared they would quit on me!
 (You can write this one in stone!)

-7. Definitely charge more for my services so I could then afford to pay my employees more.
-(Which would help me avoid #6 above!)
-Looking back on it I cringe at how many quality employees I lost because they saw no opportunity for long term advancement and/or pay raises from my company.
+7. Definitely charge more for my services so I could then afford to pay my employees more/ buy the best equipment.
+(Which would help me follow #4 and avoid #6 above!)
+Looking back on it I cringe at how many quality employees I lost because they a) saw no opportunity for long term advancement and/or b) pay raises from my company.

 8. I also would have started even sooner than I did to “build my business today to sell it tomorrow”!
 (If you are going to transfer it to your children the same exact systems have to be in place.)

-NOTE: As Martin King from ASCR (a very smart man) once told me, “Steve, everything you do today to make your business easier to sell and more valuable later also will make it much more profitable and easier to run right NOW!”
+NOTE: A very smart man once told me, “Steve, everything you do today to make your business easier to sell and more valuable later also will make it much more profitable and easier to run right NOW!”
 I just wish I had started following those words years earlier.
 On the other hand let’s say you don’t want to build a big operation to sell out for big money to fund a comfortable retirement.
 That’s OK too!
 After all, we’re talking a personal life style decision that only you can answer.
 But then #8 would have to be “How can I find alternative sources of funds/ income for my retirement years?”
 I don’t believe any of us want to depend on Social Security, do we?

 9. If there was the Internet available “way back when” I would have checked this SFS web site every day just to see what new tips have been posted that just might transform my business!
 Plus I would also have been very active on the industry Internet discussion forums.
 (Even with all the petty bickering and infantile drama that sometimes goes on there!)

-10. Finally I would definitely have attended SFS if it had been available (it wasn’t) which would have cut 20 long hard years off of my growth curve!
-After all, that’s what I was doing in the late 70’s and all of the 80’s … getting my butt kicked out there in the business world on a daily basis.
+10. Finally I would definitely have attended one or more of our SFS programs if they had been available (they weren’t!) which would have cut 20 long hard years off of my growth curve!
+I was getting my butt kicked out there on a daily basis.
 I think I was the “Rocky Stallone” of the carpet cleaning industry.
 Too dumb and too stubborn to admit I was beat.
-So I just kept getting up again and again.
 Then I started to read … It was those 20 battling years during the ‘70’s and ‘80’s that formed the foundation of Strategies for Success!
-But I sure am glad I don’t have to live them again.
-And if I can keep someone else from going through all the agonies I did then that makes me feel pretty good …
+And if I can keep someone else from going through all the agonies I did then that makes me feel pretty good … 🙂

 Best wishes, Starting Out, and let me know how you are doing!